aslak3/maxicore32/README.md

 - 23:20 - reg for old pc (rD) [write]
 - 19:16 - reg to use for new PC
 - 15:12 - condition

+Notes:

+rD is only updated if the call flag is set.

+Conditions:

+See above.